St Helens Power Flushing

 Cleaning chemical added and system run

-Professional-strength cleaning chemical introduced and the heating run to start loosening sludge from all internal surfaces.
-On heavily contaminated WA10 systems, we allow additional dwell time for the chemical to work before connecting the machine.
+We add a strong cleaning chemical and run the heating.
+This loosens sludge from all inner walls.
+On heavily clogged WA10 systems, we let the chemical work longer before we hook up the machine.

 3

-For open-vented systems, the header tank is appropriately managed before the machine is connected.
-The power flush machine is then connected at the pump head.
-Gravity circuits are noted for individual treatment.
+For open-vented systems, we manage the header tank first.
+Then we hook the power flush machine up at the pump head.
+We note the gravity circuits for their own treatment.

 4